What is income?

 Which state benefits can I claim and how are they taxed?

-Most, but not all, state benefits for pensioners are tax free.
+Most, but not all, state benefits for pensioners apart from the state retirement pension are tax-free.
 Benefits are usually paid because you have a low income or for health reasons.
 We suggest you look at the section on state benefits to check whether or not the benefits you receive are taxable.

-It is worth checking that you are not including any tax free items in figures that you supply to HMRC.
-Sometimes pension statements show both taxable and tax free items.
+It is worth checking that you are not including any tax-free items in figures that you supply to HMRC.
+Sometimes pension statements show both taxable and tax-free components.

 Normally we say that 'earned income' includes pensions, income from your job and profits from self-employment.
 The rates of tax that normally apply to earned income are 20%, 40% and 45%.

 If you live in Scotland, and are a Scottish taxpayer, you pay tax on your earned income according to the rates and bands set by the Scottish Parliament.
-There is more information in the ‘tax basics section'.
+There is more information in the tax basics section.
+You pay tax on your savings income according to the rates and bands set by the UK Parliament.

 Income from savings is taxed differently from earned income.
 Income from savings includes interest from banks, building societies and interest on UK government investments.
-During 2017/18, a personal savings allowance is available which means that you can have some savings income without paying any tax at all.
+During 2018/19 (and in each tax year since 2016/17), a personal savings allowance is available which means that you can have some savings income without paying any tax at all.
 For basic rate taxpayers, the allowance is £1,000; for higher rate taxpayers, it is £500.

-The rates of tax that normally apply to savings income are the special savings rate of 10%, the basic rate of 20% and in some cases, the higher rate of 40% and the additional rate of 45%.
+The rates of tax that normally apply to savings income are the 0% starting rate for savings, the basic rate of 20% and in some cases, the higher rate of 40% and the additional rate of 45%.

 Bank and building society interest